 |Status of Investigative or Remedial Action:||

 (5/24/95 KPD/SRS) Groundwater at the site has fluctuated between having no detectable levels of contamination, and having contamination at twice the federal MCLs.
-Soils at the site have not been sampled.
+Soils at the site had not been sampled (as of 1995).
 Considering the long history of on-site operations, the large amounts of hazardous substances used at the site, and Precision Castparts' record of poor waste-management practices, SRS feels that this site is a medium priority for further agency action.
 An expanded Preliminary Assessment (XPA) should be performed to collect additional soil, groundwater, and sediment samples, plus additional information on hazardous substance use, storage, and disposal practices.
 The XPA should either be performed by Precision Castparts under the supervision of the Voluntary Cleanup Program (VCP), or by DEQ's Site Assessment Program.